 Either a thesis option or a course option may be selected.
 The special requirements for these options are as follows:

 This option is intended for those employed in local industry who wish to pursue a graduate degree on a part-time basis, or for full-time students who do not seek careers in research.
-Students must have a cumulative grade point average of at least 3.2 out of a possible 4.0 over all courses applied toward the degree.
 Under the course option, students may not take ESE 599, Master's Research, and with faculty permission may take up to 3 units of ESE 500, Independent Study.

 This option is intended for those pursuing full-time study and engaged in research projects.
 Candidates for this degree must complete a minimum of 24 credit hours of course instruction and six (6) credit hours of thesis research (ESE 599).
 These six (6) credit hours of thesis research can be counted as part of the 15 graduate-level electrical engineering credit hours specified above.
 The student must write a master's thesis and defend it in an oral examination.